SpazzTL/SpazzTL.github.io/docs/korean.md

 * [Korean Vocabulary Core 2k/5k/10k](https://ankiweb.net/shared/info/994297597){target="_blank" rel="noopener"}
 * Make your own with an epub with Novel to Anki (Very scrappy, results will not be perfect) [Here](koreanresources.md)

-Start with just one or two decks and aim to learn approximately 20 (or 40 if you have a lot of time) new words daily and diligently complete reviews.
-Consistency is paramount for making significant progress.
-As new words are learned, ensure engagement with Korean content through various resources such as textbooks, grammar guides, graded readers, and pronunciation guides.
-Content choices should align with specific learning goals (e.g., reading, conversation, or speech).
+**Start** with just one or two decks and aim to learn approximately 20 (or 40 if you have a lot of time) new words daily and diligently complete reviews.
+**Consistency** is paramount for making significant progress. <br>
+**As new words** are learned, ensure engagement with Korean content through various resources such as textbooks, grammar guides, graded readers, and pronunciation guides. <br>
+**Content choices** should align with specific learning goals (e.g., reading, conversation, or speech).

 Some tips if you struggle with remembering new words:

 * Write down the new words, sound them out as you do so, and think of the actual meaning/action/object, not the english meaning.
 * Practice making sentences with the new words!
 * Watch/Read/Engage with media where the word appears frequently.